dkooll/markparsr/README.md

-# MarkParsr
+# markparsr

-MarkParsr is using a existing markdown parser just for for learning purposes.
+markparsr is using a existing markdown parser just for for learning purposes.

 It demonstrates basic techniques for processing markdown documents.